One of the most common surgical procedures we perform is a dog neuter, know medically as an orchectomy. It is performed for several reasons:

 - It prevents most prostate problems.

 At the Long Beach Animal Hospital use of the laster is mandatory for all neuters.
-In this page we will first show you the traditional way this surgery is performed without the laser, then we will show you how we do it with the laser.
+In this page we will first show you the surgery using the laser, then the traditional way this surgery is performed without the laser.
 The advantages of using the laser will be obvious.

-Towards the end of this page we have a short Quicktime movie on part of a laser neuter.
+We have a short Quicktime movie on part of a laser neuter.
 It shows you how the laser makes an incision- note the lack of bleeding.
-Due to the tremendous advantages of using the laser for this surgery, it is mandatory in our hospital that all neuters are performed using the laser.
+Due to the tremendous advantages of using the laser for this surgery all neuters on all species are performed using the laser.
 Make sure you have Quicktime on your machine so you can view the short video.

 This page shows the surgical procedures for:

-- A testicle that is still in the abdomen.
+- A testicle that is still in the abdomen using the scalpe blade

 - The use of neuticles